 The Head Start teacher, as a member of the elementary school faculty, participates in decisions about placement of the children in kindergarten classrooms according to school-specific procedures.
 If the family wishes to investigate the possibility of placement in other schools, they are provided with an Enrollment Guide to Denver Public Schools, encouraged to visit other schools and discuss options with the Family Liaison Specialist and/or the teacher.
 They also are invited to district-wide events related to school choice options.

-11. Services to Enrolled Pregnant Women
+11. Services to Parent and Guardians

-All of the target recruitment areas serve low-income families, many of whom require social services provided by community or government agencies to varying degrees.
-The services and resources accessed most often by parents in 2016-2017 were parent education, health education, emergency/crisis intervention services such as meeting immediate needs for food, clothing or shelter, ESL, and mental health services.
-(PIR) In addition, families needed clothing, school supplies, materials, and prenatal care.
+All target recruitment areas serve low-income families, many of whom require social services provided by community or government agencies to varying degrees.
+The services and resources accessed most often by parents and guardians in the first half of the 2019-2020 school year were health education, parent education, emergency/crisis intervention services such as meeting immediate needs for food, clothing or shelter, ESL, and mental health services.
+In addition, families needed clothing, school supplies, materials, and prenatal care.
+In March 2020, the focus transferred to safety, medical and nourishment needs including community meals for families, available cleaning supplies, housing & rental assistance, public service assistance, updated information about COVID-19, and remote learning for children.